Capstone-Projects-2023-Fall/project-smartspeech/documentation/docs/testing/acceptence-testing.md

 ---
 # Acceptance test

-Demonstration of all of the functional and non-functional requirements.
-This can be a combination of automated tests derived from the use-cases (user stories) and manual tests with recorded observation of the results.
+The acceptance tests will showcase the satisfaction of our functional and non-functional requirements.
+This will be done by combining automated tests (sourced from use-cases) and manual tests.
+The link to our spreadhseet containing these test descriptions can be found [here](https://docs.google.com/spreadsheets/u/2/d/1iIcWARydTI1cr4x9y-Roxzr5LN1Fl8OTgOua6p_F24k/edit#gid=0)